COMP314-Group-N/stage-two/README.md

-# The repo will contain all stage-two project files 💻 🎵
+# This repo will contain all stage-two project files 💻 🎵